Xires87/SwordParry/README.md

 # SwordParry
-Lets you parry (and block) melee attacks and projectiles with tools (ToolItem).
+Lets you block and parry melee attacks and projectiles with shields or tools (ToolItem).
-Shields can parry too.

 # [CurseForge](https://www.curseforge.com/minecraft/mc-mods/sword-parry)